zostay/RakuWAPI/README.md

 0.7.Draft
 ---------

-  * Some grammar fixes, typo fixes, and general verbiage cleanup.
+  * Some grammar fixes, typo fixes, and general verbiage cleanup and simplification.

   * Renaming `p6sgi.*` to `p6w.*` and `p6sgix.*` to `p6wx.*`.

   * The errors stream is now a `Supplier` rather than a `Supply` because of recent changes to the Supply interface in Perl 6.
+Made other supply-related syntax changes because of design changes to S17.

+  * Eliminating the requirement that things emitted in the response payload be [Cool](http://doc.perl6.org/type/Cool) if they are to be stringified and encoded.
+Any stringifiable [Mu](http://doc.perl6.org/type/Mu) is permitted.

+  * Adding `p6w.response.protocol` to handle server-to-application notification of the required response protocol.

+  * Breaking sections 2.0.4, 2.1.4, and 2.2.4 up to discuss the difference between the HTTP and WebSocket protocol response requirements.

+  * Moving 2.0.5, 2.1.5, and 2.2.5 under 2.*.4 because of the protocol changes made in 2.*.4.

 0.6.Draft
 ---------